lochappy/video_sequence_arrangement/README.md

     - `video_list.txt`: this file contains the list of of the videos.
 Each row of this file describes a video by its name and length.
  - `./images` : contains the random images for this README file
  - `Pencil_AI_Task_v3.pdf`: this is the problem statement describing this task.
- - `video_sequence_arrangement.py`: this is the Python implementation of the algorithm, specifically the `foobar` function.
+ - `video_sequence_arrangement.py`: this is the `recursive` version implementation of the algorithm, specifically the `foobar` function.
 This script also demonstrates the algorithm with the data in the `data` folder.
- - `test_video_sequence_arrangement.py`: : this is the unittest implementation of the algorithm.
+ - `test_video_sequence_arrangement.py`: : this is the unittest implementation of `recursive` version the algorithm.
+  - `video_sequence_arrangement_loop.py`: this is the `loop` version implementation of the algorithm, specifically the `foobar` function.
+This script also demonstrates the algorithm with the data in the `data` folder.
+ - `test_video_sequence_arrangement_loop.py`: : this is the unittest implementation of `loop` version of the algorithm.

  ## <b>II.
 Getting started</b>
  **_Step 1_** - To clone the repository, in your terminal, input this command line.